6 Types of Management Styles

 6. Coaching Management

 The primary objective of the coaching leadership style is the long-term professional development of talented employees.
 Leaders who practice the coaching style have a genuine interest in helping others succeed and encourage employees to develop strengths.
 The investment in this management style often provides abundant returns.
-Unfortunately, this is one of the least deployed leadership styles because many managers do not believe they have time to invest in others.
+Unfortunately, this is one of the least deployed types of leadership styles because many managers do not believe they have time to invest in others.

 Although this approach can be extremely effective at developing a talented workforce, managers can run into challenges when employees are resistant to change or disinterested in professional development.
 Managers must also make sure that they themselves possess the expertise necessary to help those they are coaching.